jim-schwoebel/sound_event_detection/README.md

 2. make sure all files are mono for the visualization library.
 3. add regression capabilities {train_audioTPOT should allow for regression modeling and outputs}.
 4. add Youtube integration for data (e.g. download YouTube video or playlist via link + auto label).
+5. clean up readme and transfer most of this info to wiki.
+Use landing page to generate interest to star/clone.

 ## Additional reading
 * [sed_vis](https://github.com/TUT-ARG/sed_vis)